Admission and Registration

 A student may transfer from another division of the University to the College of Fine Arts in accordance with the procedures and policies given in General Information.
 However, a student seeking admission to any department of the college must also satisfy the special admission requirements described above.

-A student who begins study in the fine arts at another institution should consult the admissions coordinator for the respective department or school before applying to the University.
+A student who begins study in the fine arts at another institution should consult the Fine Arts' director of admissions or the admissions coordinator for the respective department or school before applying to the University.
 Transfer applicants must also satisfy the special admissions requirements described above.

 Transfer Credit Evaluation